folguinch/website/_drafts/carretera_austral_chapter3.md

 title: Carretera Austral - The valley of rain
 #date: 2023-12-23
 description: Taking my time in Chaiten
-thumbnail: assets/img/carretera_austral_001.jpg
+thumbnail: assets/img/carretera_austral_010.jpg
 giscus_comments: true
 tags: cycling trips carretera-austral
 categories: travel
 ---

-{% include figure.liquid path="assets/img/carretera_austral_004.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="assets/img/carretera_austral_008.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 <div class="caption">
-    Ferry crossing to Leptepu.
+    Water from the Yelcho Glacier.
 </div>

 The day started once again with rain.
-After getting out of Chaiten, three dogs were following me and barking, but none had enough stamina to keep following me.
+Straight out of Chaiten three dogs were following me and barking, but none had enough stamina to keep up with me.
 After this scare, the road was quite quiet, with not many cars or trucks.
 So far, they have been well behaved and passed me respecting the 1.5m of distance.
-Many locals told me to be careful but maybe because the proper high season hasn't started yet, drivers were more careful.
+Many locals told me to be careful, but drivers were more careful maybe because the proper high season hadn't started yet.
 What would turn out to be a common thing along this trip is that drivers on the other direction waved to say hi.
 Even people on motorcycles (many of them Brazilian tourists) were also saying hi.

 The first stop of the day was at the Ranita de Darwin trail in the Amarillo sector of the Pumalin NP.
 Nobody was here, only some boot marks on the dusty road indicated the presence of someone somewhere.
 With nobody in sight, I quickly did the trail.
-The trail itself is a path through the forest.
+The trail itself is a path through the forest sometimes muddy but with wooden planks to cross some of them.
 Seen a Ranita de Darwin is very difficult as they are very small, however I saw woodpeckers and other birds could be heard.